-Imagine a silky smooth hummus loaded with a summer salad with avocado, tomatoes, fried chickpeas, red onions, cucumbers and chives and then once you're done thinking about how incredible that would be right this very second...
+Imagine a silky smooth hummus loaded with a greek-ish summer salad with tomatoes, red onions, cucumbers and chives.
+Once you're done thinking about how incredible and refreshing that would be right this very second...
 MAKE IT!

 - Water as needed

 - 1 ½ cups cherry tomatoes quartered